mbrt/ruplicity/Docs.md

 If an entry is inside `snapshot`, means that it is stored "as-is", without the need to compute patches from previous versions.
 Similarly, if the entry is inside `multivol_snapshot`.
-The only difference is that the file is splitted in multiple numbered parts.
-For example, the path `my/file` is stored in `multivol_diff/my/file/1`, `multivol_diff/my/file/2`, etc. These chunks could span multiple volumes.
+The only difference is that the file is splitted in multiple numbered blocks.
+For example, the path `my/file` is stored in `multivol_diff/my/file/1`, `multivol_diff/my/file/2`, etc. These blocks could span multiple volumes.
+A block has always a fixed size of 65536 bytes (64 KB).
 If an entry is inside `diff`, means that it is a librsync's delta w.r.t the previous version of the file.
 Similarly if the entry is inside `multivol_diff`.
-The only difference is that the file is splitted in multiple numbered parts.
-Note that the delta file is valid only when all the chunks are available, and these could span multiple volumes.
+The only difference is that the file is splitted in multiple numbered blocks.
+Note that the delta file is valid only when all the blocks are available, and these could span multiple volumes.

 For `diff` like-files, contents can be retreived by applying an ordered sequence of patches.